labeling machine

 3. Sleeve Labelers

 Sleeve Labelers place a plastic sleeve label on a container that can be heated to shrink it.
-The label goes through a heat tunnel and takes on the shape of the container.
-The tamper-evident seal of a short sleeve dropped over the neck of the container is created.
+The label goes through a heat tunnel and takes on the container’s shape.
+This creates a tamper-evident seal.

-Compared to other labeler kinds, sleeve labelers can label up to 200 containers per minute more quickly.
+Compared to other kinds of labelers, sleeve labelers can label up to 200 containers per minute faster.

 Importance of Routine Maintenance